Army Reserve ambassador promotes military education, Minuteman Scholarships

-Army Reserve Ambassador Stephan Murphy of Delaware speaks with students and parents who had the chance to learn about the benefits of combining higher education with uniformed service during the Army Opportunity Day hosted March 22 at the Valley Forge Military College in Wayne, Pennsylvania.
-The event featured representatives from colleges and universities such as the U.S. Military Academy at West Point, Temple University, Princeton University, Drexel University, Villanova University, the University of Delaware, West Chester University and the College of New Jersey.
-(U.S. Army photo by Mr. Sal Ottaviano, 99th Readiness Division Public Affairs)
+WAYNE, Pa. – Dozens of students and parents had the chance to learn about the benefits of combining higher education with uniformed service during the Army Opportunity Day held March 22 at the Valley Forge Military College here.

+The event was hosted by Army Reserve Ambassador Stephan Murphy of Delaware and featured representatives from colleges and universities such as the U.S. Military Academy at West Point, Temple University, Princeton University, Drexel University, Villanova University, the University of Delaware, West Chester University and the College of New Jersey.

+“If you want to serve, we have an opportunity for you,” said Murphy, who highlighted the benefits of attending a military academy such as West Point, or taking part in a Reserve Officers’ Training Corps (ROTC) program at a traditional college or university.

+“West Point has an opportunity for international business and boxing,” explained Erica Tejeda, a Dominican Republic native who travelled from New York City to learn about the many educational opportunities available to her.

 |Date Taken: